 The industrialization of America is the major theme.
 American cities, giant corporations, capitalists and workers are discussed as well as the artistic reaction to industrialism, realism in literature and painting, ragtime and popular music and America's determination to possess a respectable culture.
 Focus is on the World's Columbian Exposition (Chicago) of 1893.
-This course will satisfy the EN 306 requirement for History majors.
 3:0:3